-- In the case of legal entities exempt from reporting, the data on their beneficial owners are continuously reconciled with the register of companies, the register of associations and the supplementary register, and any changes are semi-a
+- In the case of legal entities exempt from reporting, the data on their beneficial owners are continuously reconciled with the register of companies, the register of associations and the supplementary register, and any changes are semi-automatically carried over.

 - In the case of top-level legal entities having their registered office in Austria, the data are carried over from the register of companies, register of associations and supplementary register upon report, and kept up to date on an ongoing basis.

 - Obligated parties may submit a notice to the register if they are aware of an incorrect entry in the register.
 The notice appears on excerpts from the register – without naming the obligated party – and results in the fact that a verification of the beneficial owners on the basis of an extended excerpt from the register is no longer possible.
 In addition, the legal entity is informed of the notice – without naming the obligated party – and is requested to check its data and make a new report.

 In order to protect the data protection rights of the persons concerned, all data on queries and excerpts are recorded.
 Obligated parties are not entitled to unrestricted inspection, but may access their customers’ data in the context of the application of due diligence obligations to prevent money laundering and terrorist financing.
 Professional party representatives may also have access for the purposes of advising their clients with a view to identifying, verifying and reporting the beneficial owners of their clients.
 In addition, anyone can obtain information on the data stored about them in the register from the register authority upon application.